tractr/traxion/apps/docs/docs/introduction.md

 ## How is works?

-Traxion use several generators to orchestrate the different blocks:
+Traxion uses several generators to orchestrate the different blocks:

 - [Schematics](https://github.com/angular/angular-cli/tree/master/packages/angular_devkit/schematics) to deal with the project structure and scaffolding.
 - [Hapify](https://docs.hapify.io/) to manage the data-models logic.